-- wheezing (a whistling, musical or squeeky noise in the chest)
+- wheezing (a whistling, musical or squeeky noise in your chest)

-- difficulty breathing, feeling out of breath, can’t get enough air out of the lungs.
+- difficulty breathing, feeling out of breath and as though you can’t get enough air out of your lungs.

 Some children have symptoms more often and need to be managed with preventative medication, while other children only have symptoms when they have a cold, are exercising or are exposed to some other trigger.